 July of 2006 my husband was diagnosed with malignant melanoma skin cancer.
 Based on the oncologist’s discussions with us if he was going to live 6 more months, taking interferon cancer treatment would help him live another 18 months.
 The doctor was just giving a projection.
 My heart sank as she spoke her upbeat prediction with a hopeful smile.

 From this empathic response ~ it began to happened.
 My health and my mind began to bend and take on the enormous weight of what was before me.
-A year and a half later- I buckled under that traumatic weight.
-I fell into severe depression and anxiety and panic from the worry and the seeing and experiencing the trauma of the waves that continued to crash over me.
+A year and a half later I buckled under that traumatic weight.
+I fell into severe depression, anxiety, and panic from the worry and the seeing and experiencing the trauma of the waves that continued to crash over me.
 Just like the ocean.
 The waves never stopped.
-And this turned into anticipatory grief.
-The trauma of what is to come.
+This experience turned into anticipatory grief, the trauma of what is to come.
 What could happen when you put a name to impeding death.

 About two years into the waves of tests and scans and Jordon’s pain and suffering from the interferon- I fell apart.
 My doctor diagnosed me with a mood disorder instead of focusing on the disorder and chaos in my life.
 I don’t blame her.
 But now is the time to bring this to light.
 Anticipatory grief is a real process.
 It is a real, often misunderstood form of grief.
 It brought me to my knees and to the open door of a day hospital for psychiatric patients.

 I felt out of place.
 I was stable but completely crushed and defeated by the fear in my heart and I had gotten to a point where I couldn’t stop crying and my emotional plate was full.
 My sharing at group during those two weeks was about Jordon and the trauma of seeing him after surgery.
 Having to work a high level corporate job.
 Raising a 5 year old boy that couldn’t understand why daddy couldn’t play rough.
-Maintain a home.
-And care for a very sick husband.
-All while keeping it together.
+Maintaining a home.
+Caring for a very sick husband.
+All the while keeping it together.

 This is the basis of what drives me to help others understand grief in all its facets.
 Mine is different from yours or from hers or his.
 We need to re-define and re-adjust our approach to this human experience that we all will go through.
 The only way you escape grief at some point in your life is if you are the first to go.
 The time to share openly, honestly, and authentically is now.